chexxor/purescript-documentation-discussion/02-Context-or-Narrative/State-of-PureScript-Documentation-2019.md

 Perhaps this idea could be revisited in the future.
 For now, we cannot say.

+### No Clearly-Defined Mutually-Held Community-Wide Roadmap

+This is hard to do.
+Let's consider why:
+- It's easy to disagree on what goals should be pursued
+- It's easy to disagree on how to word such goals
+- It's easy to do nothing and let someone else contribute

+Creating a "good" roadmap takes significant time and energy.

+PureScript does not currently have such a roadmap.
+Rather, core contributors seem to have a general direction they are pursuing.

+For example, `garyb` has stated that there are two features that he wants to add, but which will require breaking changes: poly-kinds and something that requires qualified constraints. ([The State of Things, 6th paragraph in his comment](https://discourse.purescript.org/t/the-state-of-things/282/5))
+It's not clear when these features will be added.

+Therefore:
+- Those who could help do not know where help is needed
+- Those who would help do not know how they can help

+#### Avoiding a `v1.0` PureScript language release

+When people announce "Language X is now '1.0!'", it tends to draw a lot of focus and a lot of traffic.
+People probably think, "Wow!
+It's now stable enough to be used to write all my programs."

+In reality, many would misunderstand a `v1.0` PureScript language release.
+They would likely understand it as a `v1.0` PureScript ecosystem.
+The language could be considered 'good enough' for a `v1.0`.
+However, the ecosystem is definitely not.

+What good is a `v1.0` language, if
+- the dependency managers are still unfriendly to users?
+- the IDE support is still lacking?
+- common libraries haven't stabilized yet?
+- the ecosystem is incoherent in a number of ways?

+Thus, core contributors might avoid defining a roadmap to prevent people from having a `v1.0` ecosystem connotation.

 - Core Contributors are spread thin, so they cannot respond quickly to things